ionic-zone/ionic.zone/content.md

 * What is Cordova?
 * How do Cordova plugins work?
 * How does Ionic Native work?
+* vDo I have to have a Mac?
+What Mac should I get?

 #### Ecosystem
 - [An Overview of Ionic's Github Repositories](http://ionic.zone/understand/ionic-github-repositories)